IEasyMov/website_portfolio/public/content/Boba.md

     <div style="color: #fff; text-align: justify; line-height: 1.6;">
         <h2 style="font-size: 2rem; color: #007bff; margin-bottom: 1.5rem;">👾 Gameplay</h2>
         <p style="margin-bottom: 1.2rem;">
-            With only three shared health points, there's no room for mistakes.
+            With only three shared health points, there’s no room for mistakes.
 Every heartbeat counts as you and your partner navigate the treacherous ocean, relying on sharp reflexes and seamless teamwork.
         </p>
         <p style="margin-bottom: 1.2rem;">
-            The player 1 that is in the bubble will move it to dodge some moving obstacles and dangers.
+            <b>Player 1</b> (the hamster in the bubble) moves to dodge incoming obstacles and dangers.
         </p>
         <p>
-            While the player 2 that is above will have to shoot some incoming objects to prevent any collision or damages too.
+            <b>Player 2</b> (above the bubble) shoots at incoming threats to prevent collisions and damage.
         </p>
         <p>
-            The objective of the game is to stay alive as long as possible by dodging everything that threaten our littles hamster lifes.
+            The objective is to stay alive as long as possible by dodging everything that threatens your little hamster lives.
         </p>
         <h2 id="task" style="font-size: 2rem; color: #007bff;">📃 Tasks Realized</h2>
     </div>